turbot/steampipe-mod-oci-insights/dashboards/vcn/docs/vcn_subnet_detail.md

-This detail answers the following questions:
+This dashboard answers the following questions for each subnet:

 - How is the subnet configured?
 - What tags are applied?
-- What are the CIDR block details?
+- What are the CIDR blocks assigned?